oxdz/ccdl/README.md

 ### Use CcdlSimpleStarter to download comics

-> Windows users can download the executable and double-click to run it.
+Windows users can download the executable and double-click to run it.
-> The search path for chromedriver is the directory where the application resides.
+The search path for chromedriver is the directory where the application resides.

-If chromedriver exists: For sites with \*, if necessary, login in the browser that opens automatically before you enter the URL.You also need to load (you can do this in any TAB) the URL in this browser.
+If chromedriver exists:
+For sites with \*, if necessary, login in the browser that opens automatically before you enter the URL.
+You also need to load (you can do this in any TAB) the URL in this browser.

 ```shellsession
 $ ccdl